JonathanP-dev/CODERHOUSE-NODE/ejercicio2/readme.md

 2. Read
 3. Update
 4. Delete
-Products and save the information in a json.
+# Products and save the information in a json.
 #
+#
-.File System added to excercise one for persistence.
+File System added to excercise one for persistence.